lilliemarck/texttree/README.md

 TextTree is a grammar for describing very simple hierarchical text data and a C++ library that can load (but not yet save) such data.

+The format is simple.
+There is only one kind of node.
+Each node contains a text string and any number of child nodes.
+Thats all!

 Examples
 --------